 Graduate student Rachael Farina was elected as the board treasurer for the Connecticut Association for Marriage and Family Therapy (CTAMFT).
 Her term will begin in January of 2022.

-Four HDFS graduate students and four HDFS faculty will be presenting their work at the 2021 National Council on Family Relations (NCFR) Annual Conference in November.
-See all of their presentations here.
+Eight HDFS faculty and seven HDFS graduate students will be presenting their research at the National Council on Family Relations (NCFR) this November, online.
+See the full list here.

 Sydney received her Bachelor of Arts degree in Psychology from SUNY Geneseo in 2019 and received a Master’s in Psychology from New York University in 2021.
 She joined the HDFS program in 2021 to work with Dr. Alaina Brenick to examine youth victimization and discrimination experiences in various contexts.
 Sydney is also interested in how media contributes to the development of stereotyping and discrimination, as well as how we can use media to combat the development of harmful and prejudicial beliefs toward various social groups.

 At SUNY Geneseo, Sydney worked in a social cognition lab, examining explicit and implicit bias toward individuals with tattoos in hiring decisions, presenting this research at the 2019 Society for Personality and Social Psychology (SPSP) Conference in Portland, Oregon.
 Sydney then developed her own individual project that combined her love of dance and social psychology.
 Experiences within the dance community led her to identify prominent stereotypes and discrimination in dance, and further motivated her to investigate the psychological bases for these biases.
 Sydney went on to present this work both at the 2020 SPSP conference and at NYU’s MA research conference, winning 3rd place in the poster competition.
 Sydney also worked as a lab manager and teaching assistant at Geneseo.